Children's Hospital is part of the UPMC family.

-Children’s Hospital of Pittsburgh of UPMC thanks Pittsburgh Public Schools for their partnership, and commends teachers, administrators, and schools for their commitment to student health and well-being.
+UPMC Children's Hospital of Pittsburgh thanks Pittsburgh Public Schools for their partnership, and commends teachers, administrators, and schools for their commitment to student health and well-being.
 We also recognize the many community partners and organizations that helped schools succeed in their efforts.
 Let’s Move Pittsburgh, Pittsburgh Parks Conservancy, Venture Outdoors, and P3R (Pittsburgh Marathon) are just a few of the organizations that encouraged and supported schools in making health-promoting changes.
 Read below for highlights from this school year.

 Healthy Schools Highlights